KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 Finally, the `user_callback` field specifies the callback function.
 You can optionally pass a mutable reference to the `user_data` field which will be passed along to the callback function via the `data` parameter.
 You could use this to pass a pointer to the `AppData` struct, for example.

-Lastly we call [`vk::ExtDebugUtilsExtension::create_debug_utils_messenger_ext`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.ExtDebugUtilsExtension.html#method.create_debug_utils_messenger_ext) to register our debug callback with the Vulkan instance.
+Lastly we call `create_debug_utils_messenger_ext` to register our debug callback with the Vulkan instance.

 The `vk::DebugUtilsMessengerEXT` object we created needs to cleaned up before our app exits.
 We'll do this in `App::destroy` before we destroy the instance: